 An older home, even if modernized, is generally going to perform poorly on the HES test.
 This does not mean the home is inadequately designed or inefficient.
 Old homes are simply old homes!
 In addition, larger homes will also normally perform poorly simply because of their size.
-Nonetheless, the HES is a required test in the listing and selling process for most properties within the City of Portland.
+Nonetheless, the HES is a required test in the listing and selling process for most properties within the City of Portland and Milwaukie.
 There are a few exceptions that can be viewed here.

 A Home Energy Score (HES) report is comprised of three parts: the Score itself, facts about the home with estimated energy use, and recommendations to improve a home’s score.